Albeoris/AtomRPG.NuclearEdition/README.md

 Open the inventory of the dead character.
 Items of all dead characters within a radius of 20 cells from looting character will be displayed on the right side of the screen.
 You can take all or some of these items.

-4. Highlight of empty corpses and containers
+4. Better highlight of dead bodies and containers Changed highlight color of environment objects.

-In battle, hold Alt (Highlight) to display the hit chance of the current weapon for each visible enemy.
+Locked containers or doors - Violet.
+Empty containers or corpses - Gray.

 5. Auto-lockpick
 Hold Alt (Highlight) and click on a locked container or door to send a character with maximum skill of lock picking.